benjaminion/upgrading-ethereum-book/src/book.md

 #### ExecutionAddress

 The ExecutionAddress type was introduced in the Bellatrix pre-Merge upgrade to represent the fee recipient on the execution chain for beacon blocks that contain transactions.
-It is a normal, 20 byte, Ethereum address, and is used in the [`ExecutionPayload`](/part3/containers/execution#executionpayload) class.
+It is a normal, 20-byte, Ethereum address, and is used in the [`ExecutionPayload`](/part3/containers/execution#executionpayload) class.

 #### References